grimpirate/halberd/docs/spark.md

 ## halberd:tidy

-Cleans up the grimpirate/halberd vendor repository to remove all but the needed source files.
+Cleans up the grimpirate/halberd vendor repository.
+This will reduce the vendor folder size by removing unneeded files from the package install.

 ``` bash title=">_"
 php spark halberd:tidy

 ```